ahan-halder/rolloutguardian/README.md

 ## 17. Security & Safety Model

-- **Least privilege by default.** BlastGate needs only read scopes against FME, Chaos, SRM, IDP, and (optionally) STO.
+- **Least privilege by default.** RolloutGuardian needs only read scopes against FME, Chaos, SRM, IDP, and (optionally) STO.
 The only write path is drafting — never executing — a chaos experiment manifest, and that requires a separately-scoped, explicitly-granted permission.
-- **Advisory, not authoritative, by construction.** BlastGate can recommend `block`, but the actual enforcement happens inside Harness's own Policy as Code engine, which a human platform team configures and can always override, audit, or disable.
-BlastGate never has direct authority to stop a deployment or toggle a flag — it only ever supplies the data-plane reasoning; the control-plane decision stays inside Harness governance, human-configured.
+- **Advisory, not authoritative, by construction.** RolloutGuardian can recommend `block`, but the actual enforcement happens inside Harness's own Policy as Code engine, which a human platform team configures and can always override, audit, or disable.
+RolloutGuardian never has direct authority to stop a deployment or toggle a flag — it only ever supplies the data-plane reasoning; the control-plane decision stays inside Harness governance, human-configured.
-- **Audit-mode-first rollout.** Every new policy starts in `Warn and Continue` / audit mode, per [§7](#7-wiring-into-harnesss-real-policy-hooks), so a team can validate BlastGate's judgment against real rollouts before it can block anything.
+- **Audit-mode-first rollout.** Every new policy starts in `Warn and Continue` / audit mode, per [§7](#7-wiring-into-harnesss-real-policy-hooks), so a team can validate RolloutGuardian's judgment against real rollouts before it can block anything.
 - **Trace data hygiene.** Any trace attributes ingested for [§5.2](#5-how-blast-radius-is-resolved) are scrubbed of PII-shaped fields before persistence; only aggregate latency distributions are